Royal-Navy/design-system/packages/docs-site/src/library/pages/components/form/input.md

 ### Anatomy
 <InputAnatomy />

 1. **Label**.
-The Label should be used to describe to the user what the desired input should be.
+Should be used to describe to the user what the desired input should be.
 Every field should have a text label.
 The label should always be visible on all inputs, excluding search bars.
 2. **User Input**.
-The User Input is the text the user has entered into the Text Input.
+This is the text the user has entered into the Text Input.
 3. **Container**.
-The Container wraps the entire component.
+Wraps the entire component.

 ### Sizing & Spacing
-The Text Input is available in 1 standard size.
+The Text Input is available in one standard size.
 It has been created in relation to other form elements to ensure consistency.

 ### States
 <InputStates />

-The Text Input has 3 states - default, active, and filled.
+The Text Input has three states - default, active, and filled.

 ---